Find Grad Schools

 4 Yearly Graduations

 The 14th most popular school in the country for information science majors who are seeking their doctor's degree is Florida State University.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in information science from Florida State.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+About 67% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #14